Summit OpnForum Europe Homepage

 Speakers and attendees will be welcomed to the event during this time, during which coffee and light refreshments will be provided.

-Keynote: Disentagnling the Open Source Research Ecosystem (Katharina Meyer, Digital Infrastructure Insights Fund)
+Keynote - Mapping and Sustaining Open Source Ecosystems: The Role of Research and Research Funders (Katharina Meyer, Digital Infrastructure Insights Fund)

 09:30 - 09:45